McCartney – Released April 17, 1970

 ‘Junk’ and ‘Teddy Boy’ had been written in India during the Beatles 1968 visit there, and was demoed in 1969.
 ‘Every Night’ was worked on during the Beatles sessions…

 The reviews were not very positive (describing it as “modest” and “casual”) possibly because of critics’ anger at the Beatles’ split, and the simple “indie” approach of the songs and production.
-Some of them are very short and sweet –including the instrumentals.
+Some songs are very short and sweet – including the instrumentals.
 Amazingly, there is no indication in the music of Paul’s devastation at the time.

-Despite the lukewarm reviews, the album reached No. 1 on Billboard’s chart in the USA (until Let It Be nudged it from that spot) eventually becoming double platinum.
+Despite the lukewarm reviews, the album reached No. 1 on Billboard’s chart in the USA (until the Beatles album Let It Be nudged it from that spot).
 McCartney peaked at No. 2 in the UK, where it stayed for three weeks.
+It eventually went double platinum.

-After collaborating on Paul’s second solo album (Ram), Linda encouraged him to form the band Wings – just as Yoko helped John to assemble Plastic Ono Band, both women picking up the pieces of their shattered husbands after the Beatles split.
-John and Paul insisted on collaborating musically with their wives, which led to much dissention by fans.
+After collaborating on Paul’s second solo album (Ram), Linda encouraged him to form the band Wings – just as Yoko helped John to assemble Plastic Ono Band.
+Both women picked up the pieces of their shattered husbands’ lives after the Beatles split.
+John and Paul insisted on collaborating musically with their wives, which led to much dissent from fans.

 There were no singles released from the McCartney album.
-However, had there been one, the brilliant and highly praised ‘Maybe I’m Amazed’ would have surely been it.
-Paul puts all his anguish into the song, and voiced his appreciation for Linda’s support in the lyrics.
+However, had there been, the brilliant and highly praised ‘Maybe I’m Amazed’ would have surely been it.
+Paul puts all his anguish into the song, and voices his appreciation for Linda’s support in the lyrics.

 Maybe I’m a lonely man